Exeter

 In Roman Britain, Exeter was established as the base of Legio II Augusta under the personal command of Vespasian.
 Exeter became a religious centre in the Middle Ages.
 Exeter Cathedral, founded in the mid 11th century, became Anglican in the 16th-century English Reformation.
 Exeter became an affluent centre for the wool trade, although by the First World War the city was in decline.
-After the Second World War, much of the city centre was rebuilt and is now a centre for education, business and tourism in Devon and Cornwall.
+After the Second World War, much of the city centre was rebuilt and is now a centre for education, business and tourism in South West England.
 It is home to two of the constituent campuses of the University of Exeter: Streatham and St Luke's.

 The administrative area of Exeter has the status of a non-metropolitan district under the administration of the County Council.
 It is the county town of Devon and home to the headquarters of Devon County Council.
-A plan to grant the city unitary authority status was scrapped by the 2010 coalition government.
+A plan to grant the city unitary authority status was scrapped by the 2010 coalition government, but it is currently making another bid for unitary status under local government reorganisation.